Humira, Rituxan top list of U.S. drugs with biggest price increases -report

 "If manufacturers weren't raising prices if they haven't shown a new important benefit, I think that would help," he said.

-Celgene's Revlimid and Gilead's Genovya were also large contributors to spending but were excluded from the list because of their clinical advancements, ICER said.
+Celgene's multiple myeloma drug Revlimid and Gilead's HIV treatment Genovya were also large contributors to spending but were excluded from the list because of their clinical advancements, ICER said.

 ((caroline.humer@thomsonreuters.com; +1 646 223 6181; Reuters Messaging: caroline.humer.thomsonreuters.com@reuters.net))